 Purchased lists are risky.
 While it may appear profitable, it will harm your reputation today or tomorrow.
 These lists are typically filled with non-existent email accounts and phishing traps.

 Sending emails to purchased lists usually gets routed to spam folders, or worse, email clients mark the senders as spammers!
 So never buy email lists, even if it looks very promising for your business.
 Instead, build your own email list.

 Request your subscribers to safelist your email address

 Getting safe listed is the perfect way to ensure email deliverability.
 It does two things.
 First, your emails will always land in your user’s inbox.
 And second, your email deliverability reputation will improve, so your future emails are less likely to go to spam.

 So it’s ideal to ask your email recipients to safelist your newsletters.
-You can also help them by including guidelines on how to do this.
+You can also help them by including guidelines on how to safelist an email address.

 Proofread and test your email

 Numerous applications on the market can inform you whether or not your emails are likely to be captured by spam filters.
-You should utilize them to ensure that your email does not end up in the receiver’s spam folder.
+You should utilize them to ensure that your email is not in the receiver’s spam folder.

 Make unsubscribing as simple as possible